 While we never recommend it, if you have to disable automatic Windows Update, then you can configure the following group policy.

 - Once again open Local Group Policy Editor

 - Go to Computer Configuration > Administrative Templets > All Settings

 - Find Configure Automatic Updates from the list and click on it twice

-- Another box will open up, Select Radio button for Disabled and click on OK
+- Another box will open up, select the Radio button for Disabled and click on OK

-If you make this change, then your system will never check for Windows updates online and you won’t receive them unless you change the settings again.
-Getting Automatic updates back is not so easy too.
+If you make this change, then your system will never check for Windows updates online, and you won’t receive them unless you change the settings again.